Guru Randhawa: 2017–present

 In the year 2020, Guru's old track "Lahore" was presented as "Lagdi Lahore Di" in the movie 'Street Dancer 3D' in collaboration with Sachin–Jigar and Tulsi Kumar.
 During the Corona pandemic, he released a soothing track named 'Satnam Waheguru' with Vee.
 He was also featured by Pitbull in a music video for the track "Mueve La Cintura" with Tito El' Bambino, which is included in Pitbull's album Libertad 548.
 This was his second collaboration with Pitbull.
 Guru Randhawa's popularity rose immensely after his Bollywood Debut in the film Hindi Medium and the release of the pop Ballad Lahore in 2018.
 Rolling stone India stated that, "If you've missed him on the Charts, you've heard him on the radio".

 In 2021 He started with "Mehendi Wale Haath" which was loved very much by his fans after that "Doob Gaye" become very popular that crosses 50 million views in 3 days of release. and on 14 July 2021 in history first time the song "Nain Bengali" from India is the first song to cross 70 million views in 24 hrs and 100 million+ views in 50 hrs.
-Now the song "Aise Na Chhoro" is trending on YouTube.
+"Aise Na Chhoro" went trending on YouTube.
+In December, his "Dance Meri Rani" became an instant hit and has over 240 million views on YouTube as of May 2023.

+In 2022, he released "Punjabiyan Di Dhee", "Tera Saath Ho" and few other songs.
+"Designer" with Yo Yo Honey Singh garnered more than 21 million views on YouTube within the first 24 hours and was a hit.